maddicoat/CHEM10121/_episodes/03-multiple_files.md

 - "How do I analyze multiple files at once?"
 objectives:
 - "Import a python library."
-- "Use python library funtions."
+- "Use python library functions."
 - "Process multiple files using a `for` loop."
 - "Print output to a new text file."
 keypoints: